 As management guru Dave Ulrich says in this week’s HR Magazine, HR people need to master technology, both to deliver the administrative work but also to share information and connect people both inside and outside to each other.

-Maybe there’s a New Year’s Resolution somewhere in there for HR people about making technology work harder for their business in 2012?
+Maybe there’s a New Year’s Resolution somewhere in there for HR people about making technology work harder for their business and improving their employee engagement levels in 2012?
 What’s your view?